-- Why aren't API changes listed and discussed during Code Review?
+- What if API changes could easily be listed and discussed during Code Reviews?

 - What if API consumers got notified about upcoming changes before they happened?

-We see recruiting as an exercise in Tolkien-esq world-building.
-We are creating our own slice of the universe where the rules are different, the cast of characters tear through challenges, support one another's growth, and lead compelling lives.
-We are not hiring engineers, or recruiting a team; we’re building the subset of the world we are proud and eager to spend most of our working hours each day.
+We see recruiting as an exercise in world-building.
+We are creating our own slice of the universe where the cast of characters work together to overcome challenges, support one another's growth, and lead compelling lives.
+We’re building an organization we are proud of and eager to spend most of our working hours each day.

 We are big thinkers, but we remain focused on what matters most.